Jack Snow (writer): Profile

-When Snow assembled his 1947 collection Dark Music he wanted it to include a dozen of his best stories, including one of his more sinister tales, “Midnight,” which had appeared in the May 1946 issue of Weird Tales with Bradbury's story "The Smiling People."
-Later, Bradbury agreed to write the foreword for the volume.
-But the publisher insisted on padding the volume with a number of Snow's stories that were juvenilia.
-Bradbury, only twenty-six years old at the time, had agreed to write a foreword for Snow's collection but he reneged when he read these additions, rejecting them as "patently unpublishable".
-It has been rumored that the jackets for all copies of Jack Snow's book, Dark Music and Other Spectral Tales, (whose cover art is by Ronald Clyne – his first published book jacket) had to be overstamped with a bar of ink, to block out Bradbury's name- but no copy has ever surfaced with such a bar of ink.
-A facsimile of the jacket can be seen here: Snow wrote to Bradbury "You are a literary craftsman with ambitions to become a skilled and recognized artist in the field.
+When Snow assembled his 1947 collection Dark Music he wanted it to include a dozen of his best stories, including one of his more sinister tales, “Midnight,” which had appeared in the May 1946 issue of Weird Tales alongside Bradbury's story "The Smiling People."
+Later, Bradbury agreed to write the foreword for the volume, but the publisher insisted on padding the volume with a number of Snow's stories that were juvenilia.
+Bradbury, only twenty-six years old at the time, had agreed to write a foreword for Snow's collection but reneged when he read these additions, rejecting them as "patently unpublishable".
+It has been rumored that the jackets for all copies of Jack Snow's book, Dark Music and Other Spectral Tales, (whose cover art is by Ronald Clyne – his first published book jacket) had to be overstamped with a bar of ink, to block out Bradbury's name, but no copy has ever surfaced with such a bar of ink.
+Snow wrote to Bradbury "You are a literary craftsman with ambitions to become a skilled and recognized artist in the field.
 I have no such ambitions.
 I want to write because I enjoy it."

-Snow also wrote a short story, "A Murder in Oz," for Ellery Queen's Mystery Magazine, but the editors rejected it, and it was posthumously published in The Baum Bugle.
-That story has been published in a recent collection titled Spectral Snow (Hungry Tiger Press, 1996), which collects several of the horror stories Snow sold to popular magazines, such as Weird Tales.
-There is a good deal of overlap between Snow's two collections but each contains stories not found in the other.
-The eponymous story has been anthologized in other collections.
+A short story entitled "A Murder in Oz" was submitted to Ellery Queen's Mystery Magazine, but the editors rejected it,.
+It was posthumously published in The Baum Bugle.
+That story has been published in a recent collection titled Spectral Snow: The Dark Fantasies of Jack Snow (Hungry Tiger Press, 1996), with a cover by Eric Shanower.
+There is much overlap between Snow's two collections but each contains stories not found in the other.

-Anthony Boucher praised Who's Who in Oz for its comprehensive set of character sketches, plot synopses, biographical notes, and "skilled discussion of many arguable points in the chronology and history of Oz"."
+Anthony Boucher praised Who's Who in Oz for its comprehensive set of character sketches, plot synopses, biographical notes, and "skilled discussion of many arguable points in the chronology and history of Oz".

 There have been rumors over the years of a third unpublished Oz book by Snow, entitled Over the Rainbow to Oz (involving either Polychrome, the rainbow's daughter, or an early history of Oz), but no manuscript has ever been discovered.

-Snow's address book of Oz fans, discovered after he died, became the basis of the mailing that established The International Wizard of Oz Club.The Baum Bugle winter 1987 issue contains biographical and bibliographical information about Snow as well as critical analysis of his horror output.
+Snow's address book of Oz fans, discovered after he died, became the basis of the mailing that established The International Wizard of Oz Club.

+The Baum Bugle winter 1987 issue contains biographical and bibliographical information about Snow as well as critical analysis of his horror output.

 An entry on the movie website IMDB indicates that he died in New York of internal hemorrhaging and is buried in Forest Hill Cemetery, Piqua, Ohio (his birthplace), next to his father, John Alonzo Snow.
 Both father and son are buried in lot 021 001.